 We felt it was important to not only create a free, open access podcast for the anesthesia community but also explain the rationale and validity of social media as an educational tool and create a blueprint for other clinicians to produce educational podcasts of their own.
 We did this in the form of a journal article that was published in the February 2017 edition of the AANA Journal:

 Kristin Andrejco, MSN, CRNA, Brad Morgan, MSN, CRNA and Cassidy Padgett, MSN, CRNA for believing in the vision and getting the website and podcast off the ground.
-This website/podcast would not exist without the hard work, expertise and commitment that each of these CRNAs put into it.
+This website/podcast would not exist without their hard work and expertise.

 Shawn Collins, PhD, DNP, CRNA, Director of the Graduate Nurse Anesthesia Program at Western Carolina University.
 Dr Collins provided a significant amount of support to the podcast in its early stages.
 He is also a co-author of the journal article Social media in nurse anesthesia: a model of a reproducible educational podcast.